HenrikDA/blynk-server/README_FOR_APP_DEVS.md

 ### Message Id field
 Unsigned short.
-Is 2 bytes field for defining unique message identifier.
+Message Id field is a 2 bytes field for defining unique message identifier.
 It’s used in order to distinguish how to manage responses from hardware on mobile client.
 Message ID field should be generated on client’s side.
 Any ‘read’ protocol command should always have same messageId for the same widget.
 Let's say, you have a Graph_1 widget which is configured to read data from the analog pin.
 After you reconfigured Graph_1 to read another pin, load command will still look the same, and messageID will be an ID of the widget to display results at.

 ### Length field
 Unsigned short.
-Is 2 bytes field for defining body length.
+Length field is a 2 bytes field for defining body length.
 Could be 0 if body is empty or missing.